e-dintz/ColorSchemes/README.md

 <img src="/images/scheme_colorblindness.png" align="center" alt="Color Scheme Examples">

-If you have a custom list of hexcodes that you want to simulate colorblind-friendliness for, then use the <tt>custom_colorblindness function</tt>.
+If you have a custom list of hexcodes that you want to simulate colorblind-friendliness for, then use the <tt>custom_colorblindness</tt> function.
 It takes in a list of hexcodes as an input and returns six panels similar to above as an output.
 ```
 ColorSchemes.custom_colorblindness(['#E73155', '#C72559', '#A7195E', '#860C62', '#670067','#00154A',
                                     '#002F59', '#6B6159', '#F9A516', '#FFBA5F'])